 The login information (username and password), to your new FACTSTM account will be provided during training.

-Self-Training Option for SAFIS users: If you are a current SAFIS user, please contact us to learn more about our self-training option for switching to FACTSTM.
-With FACTSTM, there are no negative reports and you’ll be eligible for our special program incentives.
+Self-Training Option for SAFIS users: If you are a current SAFIS user, please contact us to learn more about using the Online Training option for switching to FACTSTM.
+With FACTSTM, there are no negative reports and you’ll be eligible for our special program flexibilities.

 Mentoring: Do you know a FACTS user who is able to show you how the system works?
 Then contact us to get your electronic reporting account ready and we'll provide the training support to help you get started.